-AY provides free counselling related to the use of tobacco, alcohol and other drugs to youth ages 13-22.
-They provide support based on youth's own goals, support to those affected by someone else's substance use, drug and alcohol education, substance use assessments, individual counseling, group counseling, support to families and consultation to students, parents and professionals.

-The counsellor is available at WDHS one day a week.
-Students can drop in.
+AY provides free counselling related to the use of tobacco, alcohol and/or other substances to youth ages 13-22.
+AY provides support to individuals' related to concerns about their own alcohol, tobacco or substance use.
+Support is also provided to those affected by someone else's substance use.
+Substance use assessments, individual, group and family counselling Located across from the hall from the second entrance to the Main Office.
+The AY counsellor is at the school once a week and can be reached outside of school hours.
+Check website for more information.